To build a great company, you need to hire great people. As David Ogilvy said,

 Passive job seekers

 That's where things get tricky as you need to engage and persuade them effectively to consider a new opportunity.
 Posting a job ad and expecting these folks to come running is not going to cut it.
-It is ineffective in reaching this crucial segment of the executive talent pool.
+It's ineffective in reaching this crucial segment of the executive talent pool.

 Insider tip

 You can actually predict a sweet spot for reaching out to executives.
-According to Fortune, the average tenure for C-suite executives is 4.6 years while the average tenure for CFOs is 4.5 years.
+According to Fortune, the average tenure for C-suite executives is 4.6 years.
 However, the CEOs in Fortune 500 companies tend to stay a bit longer.
 They have an average tenure of seven years.

 You want to cast your line when the fish are most likely to bite.
 In this case, when these executives are getting close to these average end dates, they might just be itching for a change.
 That's when you swoop in with your compelling opportunity.